JJ/docker-raku-test/README.md

 If yo need to install non-Perl dependencies, remember that you are going to be using [Alpine Linux](https://alpinelinux.org/) underneath in this container.
 For instance, many modules use `openssl-dev`.
-Add:
+In that case, you'll have to use this as the testing script:

-    - docker run -t  --entrypoint="/bin/sh" jjmerelo/test-perl6  -c apk add openssl-dev
+    script:  docker run -t  --entrypoint="/bin/sh" \
+      -v  $TRAVIS_BUILD_DIR:/test \jjmerelo/test-perl6\
+      -c "apk add --update --no-cache openssl-dev make \
+      build-base && zef install --deps-only . && zef test ."

-to the `script:` or `install:` section of Travis.
+to the `script:` section of Travis.

-In some cases, modules will need to use `gcc`, `make` and `libc`.
-Add this to the `install:` section:

-    - apk add --update --no-cache  build-base

 In other, more complicated cases, you might need to build from source, but at any rate you can try and look for the name of the package in